 Peggy laughed.
 “Nor I.” She pulled back to study his face again.
 “My apologies, but I’ve not met an Elf so ignorant of Fey before.”
 Or one who could truemate with Fey, she thought to herself.

 He cleared his throat.
-“I was not raised among my people, great lady.
-It was only a year ago, at the Battle for Heartslea, that I realized I was not fully mortal.”
+“I insist, I am no Elf, great lady, at least not that I know.
+I was adopted by a mortal man in infancy.
+It was only a year ago, at the Battle for Heartslea, that I realized there is magic within me.”

 Steve gave a self-deprecating shrug.
-“That particular gift was not given to me.”
+“Thus far, they only manifest when there is true danger threatening me or my bond-family.”
 A sad half-smile flitted across his face, and Peggy felt the deep well of pain he was hiding beneath it.
 He did not know, then, when he was using Sight.
 He had said he had no true control over his magic.
-“Perhaps that is why my parents abandoned me in the Greatwood.”
+“Though perhaps that is why my parents abandoned me in the Greatwood.”

 “The Greatwood?”
 Peggy knit her brows together in confusion.
-“That’s so far from Elvia.”
+It was so far from Elvia.

 Steve nodded.
-“There is a practice in Celeria, you must have heard of it.
+“There is a practice in Celieria, you must have heard of it.
 When a child is malformed or possessed of uncontrollable magic, it’s left in the woods—”

-Steve was convinced, somehow, that this beautiful Fey woman, so fierce and composed, with skin that seemed lit from within by silvery moonlight, told the truth about their bond.
+Steve wanted to believe, somehow, that this beautiful Fey woman, so fierce and composed, with skin that seemed lit from within by silvery moonlight, told the truth about their bond.
 He’d heard that Fey never lied, but Steve had lived in this world long enough to know that didn’t mean they had to speak the entirety of a truth if withholding something benefited them.
-He accepted her offer to share the fish she’d brought back to camp, and watched her move about her belongings with a powerful grace.
+He accepted her offer to share the fish she’s brought back to camp, and watched her move about her belongings with a powerful grace.

+She cast him a sidelong glance and Steve averted his eyes, embarrassed to be caught staring.
 “Forgive me for staring, but you are uncommonly beautiful.”
-He cast his eyes to the ground, his long eyelashes fluttering over his sun-kissed skin.
+He suddenly felt as shy as he’d been as a young boy and resisted the urge to twist his fingers in his lap.
+He took a breath.
 “Are all Fey women possessed of such beauty?
 I have never met a woman of your kind before.”

 Peggy held back a derisive snort.
 “I can assure you, I am thought the least beautiful of my people.
 Though it is true I do tolerably well when compared to mortal women.”